An exact sequence and triviality of Bogomolov multiplier of groups: Preliminaries

-A different description of $G \wedge G$ was introduced in \cite{rocco}, which is more handy for evaluating exterior square of group $G$.
+A different description of $G \wedge G$ was introduced in \cite{rocco}, which is more useful for evaluating the exterior square of group $G$.
 By $G^{\phi}$ we denote the isomorphic copy of group $G$ via the isomorphism $\phi$.
 Consider the group